caninetools/canine.tools/docs/about/index.md

 Backups are done every hour and stored encrypted offsite.
 You can run a [speedtest](https://speedtest.canine.tools) from you to the server to see your connection to the server.
 It's not 100% accurate, but it exists.

-Some frontends & services are proxied through [ProtonVPN](https://protonvpn.com/) to bypass IP blocks from our server.
-These are listed on the [services page](https://canine.tools/services).
+Some frontends & services are proxied through [ProtonVPN](https://protonvpn.com) or [Mullvad](https://mullvad.net).
+This is to bypass IP blocks from our server.
+These are listed on the [services page](../services/index.md).

 ---